Towards Embedding Dynamic Personas in Interactive Robots: Masquerading Animated Social Kinematics (MASK): Proposed Method

+The behavior selection engine selects the next states situated within the context.
+Based on observations, the robot's current state, and the behavior database, the selection engine selects the next state and the user to interact with.
+The user to interact with is determined via curiosity score.
+As curiosity in equation \ref{eq:cur} represents the curiosity from the current user's motion; we introduce a refined model for natural turn-taking.
+This model dynamically adjusts curiosity levels based on interaction time, decreasing curiosity for individuals who have already engaged with the robot and increasing it for those who have not.
+The refined curiosity $\Phi^{r}(p)$ is defined as follows:

-\paragraph{Behavior Selection Engine} Decisions for state change unfolds at two key points: when changes occur in the observation or when a person of interest changes.
-The person of interest, which denotes a person that the robot is to interact with, is defined as a person with a maximum curiosity in the scene.
+where $t_{in}$ is a time of interaction with the user for person $p$, $t_{nn}$ is a time of non-interaction, and $p_{in}$ is a person interacting with a robot. $\epsilon_d(\Phi(p))>1$ and $\epsilon_i > 1$ are the decrease rate and increase rate of the curiosity score, and $\phi_{max}$ is a maximum value for the curiosity.
+We design the curiosity decrease rate $\epsilon_d(\Phi(p))$ to be dynamic; the rate slows down for users expressing strong interest, allowing for extended interaction.
+Decisions for state change unfold at two key points: when changes occur in the observation or when a person of interest changes.
+The person of interest, which denotes a person that the robot is to interact with, is defined as a person with a maximum curiosity in the scene $p_{in} = \arg \max_{p} \Phi^{r}(\mathbf{p})$.
 Then, the next state $s'$ is predicted by the behavior database $T(s'|s,o(p_{in}))$, with the current state $s$ and the observation from the person of interest $o(p_{in})$.
 Finally, to face the user while interacting with them, we also obtain the person's heading direction $\theta_{p_{in}}$ with respect to the robot frame.
 The information about the next state and the heading direction is then transferred to the action library to display the robotic action.